 We believe that good governance comes from an effective Board which provides strong leadership to the Company and engages well with both management and stakeholders.
 The clear division of responsibilities within Ferguson’s governance structure ensures constructive relationships and enables the Board to work collaboratively.

 Ferguson plc, the parent company of the Ferguson Group, is a Jersey registered company and is tax resident in the United Kingdom.

-Committees of the Board support the Board in the fulfillment of its duties.
+Committees of the Board support the Board in the fulfilment of its duties.
 The standing Committees of the Board are the Audit Committee, the Remuneration Committee, the Nominations Committee and the Major Announcements Committee.
 These Committees take strategic decisions of a substantive nature.

 The Board may appoint ad hoc committees to facilitate the implementation of its decisions or to consider specific matters in further detail between scheduled meetings.
 The Board may delegate matters of a substantive nature to a special purpose committee.